vd Brink Home Automations

 force_update: true

-Create today meal image
+Create today’s meal image

+Give it the name Mealie today meal and fill in the URL.
 You can use the internal docker link:

 http://mealie-recipes:9000/api/media/recipes/{{states('sensor.mealie_todays_meal_id')}}/images/min-original.webp